javiquinte/javiquinte.github.io/2-resume.md

 Present activities
 ------------------
-In parallel to my research activities, I work since 2013 at GEOFON (GFZ), where I'm in charge of the design and development of new protocols and services for the Seismological community.
-In particular, I work since a few months in the EUDAT2020 and EPOS projects.
+In parallel to my research activities, I work since 2013 at GEOFON (GFZ) as Data Manager, where I'm in charge of the design and development of new protocols and services for the Seismological community.
+In particular, I work since more than one year in the EUDAT2020 project.

 Projects
 --------